rsheldiii/rp2040-business-card/README.md

 ![Doom running on a business card](images/business_card.jpg)

-Maybe you're like me, you're mindlessly scrolling through social media and between all the NileRed and LeagleEagle shorts you see a video about someone running Doom on their smart fridge or something.
-You exhale lightly out your nose and keep scrolling, but something's nagging at the back of your brain—why Doom? how do people even figure this stuff out?
+Maybe you're like me, you're mindlessly scrolling through social media and between all the NileRed and LegalEagle shorts you see a video about someone running Doom on their smart fridge or something.
+You LQTM and keep scrolling, but something's nagging at the back of your brain — why Doom? ow do people even figure this stuff out?
 And, can I do something like that?
 I'm here to tell you you can, even if - like me - you don't have a single hardware hacker bone in your body.

 # What is Doom?
 What is "It Runs Doom"?